Jacob Liddle: 2021

 Starting the season at hooker, Liddle was dropped in favour of Jake Simpkin for 4 weeks from round 6, returning to the starting spot in round 9.
 In June, he signed a contract extension to remain at the club until the end of 2023.
 Days later, he scored a 95 metre runaway try as Wests Tigers toppled the previously undefeated Penrith.
 Trainer Robbie Farah said, "He started the year well, but he tapered off a bit so it was probably a kick in the guts to be dropped, but the way he’s reacted has been great to see.
 I think he’s come into the side a better player."

 2022

 Liddle played a total of 11 games for Wests Tigers in the 2022 NRL season as the club finished bottom of the table for the first time.

 On September 14, Liddle was released from the final year of his contract with Wests to take up a deal with St. George Illawarra for the 2023 season.

+2023

+On 12 March, Liddle made his club debut for the Red V against the Gold Coast Titans.
+During the round 2 clash, Liddle also scored his first try for the club which came in the 31st minute of the match.

+After a loss in round 9 against Canterbury, St. George Illawarra head coach Anthony Griffin demoted Liddle from the side.
+But after two NSW cup games he was recalled into the first grade side against the Sydney Roosters.
+Liddle was one of the stars as the club won the game with winger Mathew Feagai going over in the 79th minute to end a six game losing streak and win 24-22.

+Liddle would play a total of 22 games for the club in the 2023 NRL season as they finished 16th on the table.

+2024

+Liddle played 22 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+In round 9 of the 2025 NRL season, Liddle scored two tries for St. George Illawarra in their 34-28 loss against the Wests Tigers.
+On 11 June, St. George Illawarra announced that Liddle had re-signed with the club until the end of the 2028 season.

+Liddle played every game for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.